Anamelechi/Home-Server-Hosting-Solution-With-Cloudflare-Tunnel/README.md

    XAMPP serves the requested static content (e.g., `index.html`, `styles.css`) from `/opt/lampp/htdocs/`.
 5. **Content Delivery:**
    The user’s browser renders the HTML/CSS, displaying the website.
+6. **Monitoring Data Collection:**
+   - `node_exporter` collects system metrics from the Linux server.
+   - `prometheus-apache-exporter` attempts to collect metrics from the Apache web server's `/server-status` page.
+7. **Prometheus Storage:**
+    Prometheus scrapes and stores the collected metrics.
+8. **Grafana Visualization:**
+    Grafana queries Prometheus to display the metrics on dashboards.

 ### Component Interaction